GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/precise_export_bus.md

   <ImportStructure src="../structure/cable_precise_export_bus.snbt"></ImportStructure>
 </GameScene>

-ME Precise Export Bus exports items/fluids in specified quantities.
+The ME Precise Export Bus exports items/fluids in specified quantities.
 It only exports if the container can fully accept the entire output.

 ## Example

 ![GUI](../pic/pre_bus_gui1.png)

-This means exporting 3 cobblestones per operation.
-It stops exporting when cobblestones amount is lower than 3 in network.
+This means exporting 3 cobblestone per operation.
+It stops exporting when the amount of cobblestone in the network is lower than 3.

 ![GUI](../pic/pre_bus_gui2.png)

-It also stops exporting when the target container can't hold all it exported.
-The chest only can hold 2 more cobblestones now, so the export bus stops.
+It also stops exporting when the target container can't hold the full output.
+The chest can only hold 2 more cobblestone now, so the export bus stops.